afeins19/obsdian/(462) Data Structures/Lecture Notes/GraphsUntitled.md

 Graphs allow us to represent more connections between nodes and will show where one can travel from any given node

+*note:  graphs do not have a root node*

 _Graph_: set of points that are joined by lines
 - G = {V, E}